aurelien-naldi/hanami/README.md

   It implements the [Inject] trait for all types resolved by the resolver module.
   This provides additional compile-time guarantees on the injectable types, controlled by implementations of [Resolve] associated to the resolver module.

-## Composition

-The resolution rules can be defined using several resolver modules and composed using a proxy resolver.
-A proxy resolver contains another resolver module and will forward the resolution of its associated types.
-See the [resolve_proxy] macro to declare proxy resolution rules.

-## Cyclical dependencies

-Cyclical dependencies between injected types trigger an error at runtime (without infinite looping).
-As resolution rules are independent, they can not be detected at compile time (this is the case in [shaku](https://crates.io/crates/shaku) when using a single macro to define all resolution rules at once).

-## Override

-The user can override the provider for a given target type **before the first runtime-resolution of this type**.
-This allows to set a mock or an alternative implementation at runtime.
-See the [Inject::set_provider] function.